Trapigtrogen/go-to-gitlab/README.md

-# go-to-gitlab
-All my projects are available in Gitlab instead
+# All my projects are available in Gitlab instead